-At CI, we’re dedicated to the protection of all life on Earth, recognizing that all species play a role in the healthy ecosystems that sustain us.
+Editor’s note: At CI, we’re dedicated to the protection of all life on Earth, recognizing that all species play a role in the healthy ecosystems that sustain us.
 However, even we’ll admit that some of them are less … cuddly … than others.
-With Halloween coming up, we recently asked CI scientists to recollect on some of their most harrowing wildlife encounters.
+In honor of Halloween, we asked CI scientists to recollect on some of their most harrowing wildlife encounters.
 Here is entomologist Trond Larsen’s story.

 The dense fog thickened and swirled, trapping me like the caterpillar of a moth inside its white cocoon.
 Gaping out of the fog, the maw of a carnivorous pitcher plant hung expectantly from the nearby trunk of a palm-like pandanus tree.
 I warily picked my way around the tree, along a trail so narrow it permitted only one foot at a time between slick, gnarled roots.
 On either side of the knife-edge ridge, the mountain plummeted away into the clouds below.